 When world leaders signed off on Donald Trump’s International Board of Peace to oversee Gaza, dystopian fiction writers despaired.
 Who could write anything worse?
 The only place to go at a moment when reality bests horror is to our imaginations.
 Here is my preliminary proposal for an International Board of Peace.
-These are complicated people from around the world who have the background, conviction, history, and vision to rebuild and repair Gaza, and beyond.
+It is the people of Gaza who will decide their future.
+And as long as I’m imagining, they get the $billions Trump is absconding.
+The Board looks outward, for global support, truth, and repair, for Never Again, anywhere in the world.
+These are people who have the background, conviction, history, and vision to rebuild and repair Gaza, and beyond.

 Plestia Alaqad: the young Palestinian journalist and poet, author of The Eyes of Gaza, now living in Australia,